webdriverio-community/wdio-intercept-service/README.md

 * `url` (`String`|`RegExp`): exact URL that is called in the request as a string or RegExp to match
 * `statusCode` (`Number`): expected status code of the response

+### browser.getExpectations()

+Helper method.
+Returns all the expectations you've made up until that point

+### browser.resetExpectations()

+Helper method.
+Resets all the expectations you've made up until that point

 ### browser.assertRequests()

 Call this method when all expected ajax requests are finished.
 It compares the expectations to the actual requests made and asserts the following: